Fungal infection cleared

 Joanne, a grandmother, constantly felt tired, with a continual pain under her left rib.
 She’d been to doctors and specialists who couldn’t find anything wrong.
 She felt the problem may be related to her digestive system and heard I might be able to help.

-After examining her abdominal area, I couldn’t feel anything out of the ordinary, but there was discomfort in the pancreas area.
+After examining her abdominal area, I couldn’t feel anything out of the ordinary, but there was discomfort in the pancreas area, which is under the left rib.
 We talked about her digestion, with no clues about any problems with the pancreas.
 I told her that problems with the pancreas can relate to ‘life not being so sweet’ and questioned her about this.

-She told me she had a sudden break-up from her partner 12 months previously and the fatigue started at that point.
-Then the pain started later after she ‘got over him’.
+She told me she had a sudden break-up from her partner 12 months previously and the fatigue started at that point, then the pain started later after she ‘got over him’.
+I suspected there were deeper issues.

 We searched for further clues by looking at her blood and discovered she had a fungal infection.
 I discussed how fungus likes to grow in a body that is festering very old emotional wounds.